vladflore/vladflore/README.md

   - JavaScript
   - Node.js
   - [Julia](https://julialang.org/)
-  - additionally I enjoy wrestling with coding challenges, and because Advent is coming, [AoC](https://adventofcode.com/) seems like a good challenge!
+  - additionally I enjoy wrestling with coding challenges

 - 👯 I’m looking to collaborate on interesting projects related to Software Engineering and Web Development with Java, Spring, Angular and co.